Azure/azure-rest-api-specs/documentation/ci-fix.md

 >
 > - This check is never blocking merging of a spec PR, even if it fails.
 > - The `SDK azure-powershell` check is owned by the `Azure.Core` team,
-    not the core Redmond Azure SDK team.
+    not the Azure SDK team.

-The owner of this check is Yeming Liu from the Shanghai division of the Azure SDK team.
+The owner of this check is Yeming Liu from the `Azure.Core` team.
-Please reach out to him with with any questions or concerns.
+Please reach out to him with with any questions.

 ## `SDK azure-sdk-for-*` checks, like `SDK azure-sdk-for-go`